Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### rarity - 350 pts <a name="rarity"></a>

-**Provided:** With three belonging to a respective company, there is only a two-digit number amount of this entity left in the world.
+**Challenge Description:** With three belonging to a respective company, there is only a two-digit number amount of this entity left in the world.
 There is one near this picture... how close can you get to it?
 The flag format is the coordinates in decimal degrees notation, for example: `jctf{-65.91374,-10.81140}`

 ![blimps](src/rarity.jpg)